Flechman/flechman.github.io/docs/notes/q_learning/q_learning.md

 ## Introduction

 The goal of Q-Learning is to learn a certain measure of quality of actions given states.
+This measure of quality represents the long-term expected reward we can get by taking a certain action at a specific state.
+The higher the expected reward, the better the quality of the action.

 ## Framework